Agent Factory Recap: A Deep Dive into Agent Evaluation, Practical Tooling, and Multi-Agent Systems

 Hands‑On: A 5‑Step Agent Evaluation Loop with ADK

 The ADK Web UI is perfect for fast, interactive testing during development.
-We walked through a five‑step “inner loop” workflow to debug a simple product‑research agent that was using the wrong tool.
+Below is the five‑step “inner loop” workflow we used to debug a simple product‑research agent that was using the wrong tool.

 -